avine/bem-flex-grid/README.md

 <link rel="stylesheet" href="https://unpkg.com/bem-flex-grid/dist/bem-flex-grid-attr.css">
 ```

-Here's the same grid as above using the attr syntax:
+Here's the same grid as above but this time with the attr syntax:

 ```html
 <!DOCTYPE html>